anima-wg/constrained-join-proxy/draft-ietf-anima-constrained-join-proxy.md

 Furthermore, the Pledge may not be able to discover the IP address of the Registrar over multiple hops to initiate a DTLS connection and perform authentication.

 To overcome the problems with non-routability of DTLS packets and/or discovery of the destination address of the Registrar, the Join Proxy is introduced.
-This Join Proxy functionality is also (auto) configured into all authenticated devices in the network which may act as a Join Proxy for Pledges.
+This Join Proxy functionality is also (auto) configured into all authenticated devices in the network that may act as a Join Proxy for Pledges.
 The Join Proxy allows for routing of the packets from the Pledge using IP routing to the intended Registrar.
 An authenticated Join Proxy can discover the routable IP address of the Registrar over multiple hops.
 The following {{jr-spec}} specifies the two Join Proxy modes.
 A comparison is presented in {{jr-comp}}.

+When a mesh network is set up using cBRSKI, it requires an active Registrar that is reachable by the nodes to be onboarded into the mesh network.
+Typically, the first device to be set up is a 6LoWPAN Border Router (6LBR) which enables cBRSKI onboarding of new devices via a 6LoWPAN network interface.
+This 6LBR may host the cBRSKI Registrar.
+At the time the Registrar and the 6LBR are enabled, there may be zero Pledges, or there may be already one or more Pledges waiting - periodically attempting to discover a Join Proxy for cBRSKI onboarding.

+The Registrar hosted on the 6LBR will, per {{cBRSKI}}, make itself discoverable as a Join Proxy so that Pledges can use it for onboarding.
-When a mesh network is set up, it consists of a Registrar and a set of connected pledges.
-No Join Proxies are present.
-Only some of these pledges may be neighbors of the Registrar.
-Others would need for their traffic to be routed across one or more enrolled devices to reach the Registrar.
+Note that only some of these Pledges may be neighbors of the Registrar/6LBR.
+Others would need their traffic to be relayed across one or more enrolled mesh devices (6LR) to reach the Registrar.

-The desired state of the installation is a network with a Registrar and all Pledges becoming enrolled devices.
+The desired state of the installation is a network with a Registrar and all Pledges successfully enrolled in the network domain.
 Some of these enrolled devices can act as Join Proxies.
 Pledges can only employ link-local communication until they are enrolled.
-A Pledge will regularly try to discover a Join Proxy or a Registrar with link-local discovery requests.
-The Pledges which are neighbors of the Registrar will discover the Registrar and be enrolled following the constrained BRSKI protocol.
-An enrolled device can act as Join Proxy.
-The Pledges which are not a neighbor of the Registrar will eventually discover a Join Proxy and follow the constrained BRSKI protocol to be enrolled.
-While this goes on, more and more Join Proxies with a larger hop distance to the Registrar will emerge.
-The network should be configured such that at the end of the enrollment process, all pledges have discovered a neighboring Join Proxy or the Registrar, and all Pledges are enrolled.
+A Pledge will regularly try to discover a Join Proxy with link-local discovery requests.
+The Pledges that are neighbors of the Registrar will discover the Registrar itself (as it is posing as a Join Proxy) and will be enrolled first using cBRSKI.
+An enrolled device can then act as Join Proxy itself.
+The Pledges that are not a neighbor of the Registrar will eventually discover a Join Proxy and be enrolled with cBRSKI.
+While this continues, more and more Join Proxies with a larger hop distance to the Registrar will emerge.
+The mesh network auto-configured in this way, such that at the end of the enrollment process, all Pledges are enrolled.

 The Join Proxy is as a packet-by-packet proxy for UDP packets between Pledge and Registrar.
 The constrained BRSKI protocol between Pledge and Registrar described in